Zencri/kuma-newvers/README.md

 # Kuma
-An app written in Next.js + Tauri
+A studying AI companion written in Next.js + Tauri powered by a Hugging Face model.

 ## Instructions to run locally
 1. Install dependencies: